Idein/gatekeeper/Readme.md

 ## Install

-You can install gatekeeper as an executable (`gatekeeperd`) from git repository.
+You can install gatekeeper as an executable (`gatekeeperd`).

 ```
-$ cargo install --locked --git https://github.com/Idein/gatekeeper.git
+$ cargo install gatekeeper
 $ gatekeeperd
 gatekeeperd
-gatekeeper 0.1.0
+gatekeeper 1.0.0
 ```

 ## How to use